wp-plugins/adminimize/readme.txt

 * Add Separator to settings of menu, for hide this for different roles
 * Add notice for settings page, that no settings work on this page
 * Fix rewrite, if change the user info area and define an rewrite
+* List Separator on menu-items; also possible to hide this

 = v1.7.24 =
 * Maintenance: add ID for hide html-tab on Edtior also in WP 3.3